anderslatif/Kea_IT-Arkitektur_Agil_Udvikling_2024_Spring/00._Course_Material/01._Assignments/03._Github_Actions/github_organisations.md

-# Github organisations
+## [Group] Github organisations

-With your designated group create a new organisation.
+With your designated semester groups create a new organisation.

 https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch

-Invite each other as collaborators.
+Invite each other as collaborators on an organisation level.
 Give everyone admin rights.

-Create a new joint repository for the course.
+Create joint (a) repositor(y/ies) for your current courses as you see fit.